-

 Home Buying Seminar – This workshop is designed for Airmen looking to purchase a home.

-The Airman & Family Readiness Center assists spouses, individuals who are transitioning out of the military, and other authorized personnel with obtaining employment.
+The Military & Family Readiness Center assists spouses, individuals who are transitioning out of the military, and other authorized personnel with obtaining employment.
 We provide employment skills training to prepare you for the job search – resume writing, interview skills, local job market information, and so much more!
-We can also help you learn about the local area, state, and federal job markets.

 Explore opportunities and apply for jobs in the Federal Government: USAJobs